RyanSept/sakabot/README.md

 ### Deployment
 To deploy to Heroku, you can push to heroku with the following commands.
+Be sure to be careful to have the deploy branch have ONLY one remote that points to heroku.

 ```
+$ git checkout deploy
 $ git push heroku deploy:master
 ```